Han Fuju: Downfall

 Han was suspected of having conducted secret negotiations with the Japanese to spare his province and his position of power.
-When the Japanese crossed the Yellow River, he abandoned his base in Jinan.
+When the Japanese crossed the Yellow River, he abandoned his base in Jinan, which endangered the fifth warzone located between northern China and the Yangzi River.
 Han abandoned his army on January 6 and fled to Kaifeng, where he was arrested on 11th and brought to Wuchang and was later executed by Chiang Kai-shek for disobeying orders from superior commanders and for retreating on his own accord.

 Chiang did so to set an example for those not following his orders.
 According to one account, Han was executed in the sanctuary of the Changchun Temple (长春观), a Taoist temple at the outskirts of Wuchang (now, almost in the center of modern Wuhan) by a single pistol bullet that was fired into the back of his head by Chiang's chief of staff, General Hu Zongnan.
 There are only second-hand accounts of the execution.